purpleteam-labs/purpleteam/LEGALNOTICE.md

 SOFTWARE LICENSE
 ----------------

-The open source software licenses of the purpleteam components are included in their respective repositories.
+The software licenses of the purpleteam components are included in their respective repositories.
 For other licenses [contact us](https://purpleteam-labs.com/contact/).

 THIRD-PARTY SOFTWARE LICENSES